Where To Stay in Ubud: 5 Best Areas, Hotels & Guest Houses

 Jl.
 Sukma is more budget-friendly, with plenty of guesthouses and homestays that are perfect for travelers looking to keep costs low.

 It’s super close to The Yoga Barn and Radiantly Alive Yoga Studio, so if you’re planning a full-on yoga retreat, this location will make your life easier.
-If you’re planning to stay here, Jl.
-Jembawan and Jl Goutama are walking distance.
+If you’re planning to stay here, the lively Jl.
+Jembawan and Jl Goutama are within walking distance.

-These are some of the best streets in central Ubud for local warungs — like Warung Nikuna or Sun Sun Warung, This is Bali, and Compound Warung, a favorite among travelers.
+These are the streets to check out in central Ubud if you’re looking for the best local warungs: like Warung Nikuna or Sun Sun Warung, and Compound Warung.

 Here are a couple of suggestions if you’re planning on staying in Jl.
 Sukma: where to stay, where to eat, and things to do around.

-Sayuri Healing Food is more than just a restaurant — it’s a café, coworking space, academy, and honestly, a great spot for a nap too.
-It’s my favorite vegan place in Ubud, and I’d go way more often if it were just a bit closer to where I stay.
+- Sayuri Healing Food is more than just a restaurant.
+It’s a café, coworking space, academy, and honestly, a great spot for a nap too.
+It’s one of my favorite plant-based spots in Ubud, and I’d go way more often if it were just a bit closer to where I stay.
 If you’re after delicious plant-based meals, the classic Ubud hippie vibe, classes to join, and a creative atmosphere, you’ll find it all here.

 Jl.
 Bisma: Monkeys, Pubs & Padel

 Jl.
-Bisma, on the other hand, has a wider range of options: you’ll find resorts, guesthouses, small residences, and stays surrounded by rice fields—there’s a lot to choose from.
+Bisma, on the other hand, has a wider range of options: you’ll find resorts, guesthouses, small residences, and stays surrounded by rice fields; there’s a lot to choose from.
+To me, Jl.
+Bisma is definitely the best area to stay in Ubud if you’re looking for something central, lively, and closer to the main sights.

 If you’re planning to stay on Jl.
 Bisma, know that monkeys are pretty much permanent guests here.